 Blue Mosque – see below

-Istanbul, the mega sprawling city which connects Europe and Asia, is one of the world’s most vibrant and exciting urban destinations – a true melting pot of cultures, traditions and history.
+Istanbul, the mega sprawling city which connects Europe and Asia, is one of the world’s most vibrant and exciting urban destinations.
+It is a true melting pot of cultures, traditions and history.

 Brimming with tourist attractions, religious and historical treasures, great shopping, food and hamams, as well as a vibrant nightlife and gay scene, the city makes for a great destination.

-The basic legality of same sex relations is long established in Turkey (since 1858), and there is an equal age of consent (18), though equality doesn’t go much further than this.
+The basic legality of same sex relations has been long established in Turkey (since 1858), and there is an equal age of consent (18), howsever it would seem that equality in practice doesn’t go much further than this.

 There are active and vocal LGBT rights organisations lobbying for equal rights in Turkey.
 This was the first Muslim majority country to tolerate gay pride celebrations (in Istanbul and Ankara), however in 2015 and 2016 Pride events were broken up by police.